Jasonette/documentation/docs/advanced.md

 ---

-### ★ REMEMBER - Obviously, you will need to either copy all your existing project files into Jasonette project, or Jasonette files into your own project, before you do this.
+### ★ REMEMBER - You will need to either copy all your existing project files into your Jasonette project, or Jasonette files into your own project, before you do this.

 ---

 ## 1. Non-Jasonette => Jasonette

-Here's how you can open a `JasonViewController` from your own viewcontroller—it's same as opening any other viewcontrollers.
+Here's how you can open a `JasonViewController` from your own viewcontroller—it's the same as opening any other viewcontrollers.

 ###A. First, include JasonViewController.h in your viewcontroller